heclak/community-a4e-c/README.md

 ### Q: Is there a user manual or tutorials available?

 **Yes**!
-Locating the NATOPS manual for an A-4E or F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the kneeboard (press RSHIFT+K once inside the cockpit).
+Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the kneeboard (press RSHIFT+K once inside the cockpit).

 Past that, [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality video tutorials on many systems.